jama0228/inet_4031_adduser_script/README.md

-# INET4031 Add Users Script
+k# INET4031 Add Users Script

 ## Program Description
 The INET4031 Add Users Script automates the process of adding multiple users and assigning them to groups on a Linux system.
 This script replaces manual use of commands like `useradd`, `passwd`, and `usermod`, streamlining user management.